ovh/docs/pages/web_cloud/web_hosting/mainwp-backup/guide.en-gb.md

 ![mainWP backup](images/search_updraftplus.png){.thumbnail}

-Once you have identified the "UpdraftPlus: WordPress Backup & Migration" plugin, click `Install Plugin`{.action} , then, on the right-hand side of the screen, select the child website on which you want to install UpdraftPlus.
+Once you have identified the "UpdraftPlus: WordPress Backup & Migration" plugin, click `Install Plugin`{.action}.
+Then, on the right-hand side of the screen, select the child website on which you want to install UpdraftPlus.
 Click `Complete Installation`{.action}.
 Remember to tick `Activate after installation`{.action}.

 Once the installation is complete, go to the MainWP main menu.
 Click `Sites`{.action}, `Plugins`{.action} then `Manage Plugins`{.action}.
 To check that UpdraftPlus is installed on your websites, select the child websites you want, on the right-hand side of the screen.
 Further down, in the search field `Search Options`{.action}, type “UpdraftPlus” then select `Show Plugins`{.action}.